NoMoreUsernames999/Dawn-of-The-Dead-Modpack/README.md

 Note that weight values that are extremely low, like 1, will cause the book to likely never be seen.
 Check the DropSettings text file in the LostBooks folder for a more detailed explenation of how to do this, and **do not use weights higher than 100.**

-## Flan:

-If you have experience editing flan packs, then you know what this is for.
-If you have not been assigned to this folder, don't touch it.
-It's rather complicated and will be mostly handled by me.

 ## Scripts:

 For all the script files. **FILES UPLOADED HERE MUST END WITH THE EXTENDED .zs.txt EXTENSION OR THEY WON'T BE APPROVED!** You will have to change the extention to just .zs when you download the file for client use.
 If you are adding a new script file that doesn't already exist, each mod or major function should have its own file.
-E.g any removals or modifications to Minecraft recipes should go in MinecraftRemoval.zs, Thermal expansion in ThermalEdit.zs, etc. For mods like Advanced Rocketry, it may be necessary to seperate its machine recipes into seperate files for each one.
+E.g any removals or modifications to Minecraft recipes should go in MCRecipeRemoval.zs, Thermal expansion in ThermalEdit.zs, etc. For certain mods, it may be necessary to seperate its machine recipes into seperate files for each one.
 Never mix recipes with other script functions, these should each go in their own file (compatSkills, JEI edits, etc).
 For things that aren't obvious like non recipe scripts, loops, or other functions; remember to add in file comments to make sure other devs reading your scripts know what does what.
 *Footnote: Where possible, use recipes.remove(<ID>) instead of typing out the full recipe with all its compenents.
 This abbreviation works in most cases and makes things more readable.
-Only use the longer removal script that specifies the recipe items if this doesn't work (sometimes it doesn't).*
+Only use the longer removal script that specifies the recipe items if this doesn't work (sometimes it doesn't), or if the item has several recipes and you only want to remove a specific one.*

 ## Config: